WardCunningham/graph/cypher/ReadMe.md

 [left,right] = save
 ```
 ## Pretty Printed Grammar
 We estimate that we might be a quarter of the way through defining parsing rules for the Cypher subset we require.
-As we get further along we will find all of our functional annotations interferring with our ability to see how we are progressing.
-We pretty-print our source code by erassing most of the annotations we have been adding.
+As we get further along we will surely find all of our functional annotations interferring with our ability to see how our design is progressing.
+Thus we pretty-print our source code by erassing most of the annotations we have been adding.

 At the time of this writing we have at least one example of everything we expect to need to compleate our parse.
 The non-terminal portion of the grammar is as follows.
 Recall the source from [github](https://github.com/WardCunningham/graph/blob/755c7a536a6b11c12038eedd8aa953db52fcb2ef/cypher/parse.js#L11-L20).
 ```